dalogax/lonasirating/readme.md

 ## Development

-The app will be only client side, the API supports CORS so it can be called directly from the browser.
+The app will be rendering pre-generated data fetched from the API daily using a GitHub Action.

 It will display irating statistics only for the classes sports_car and formula_car.
 Each class will be in one tab.